gdg-garage/garage-trip-2020-cipher-game/readme.md

 Winners
 -------
 Big congratulations to:
+ - Jan Husák
  - Eliška Kuběnová
  - Honza Nekvapil
- - Honza Husák
- - Kuba
+ - Jakub Škvára

 They were the first to finish all the ciphers - including, but not limited to, a lot of hacking :D